Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Preliminary

 \subsection{ACR}

-Given a network $G$ (\ref{eq:network}), suppose the rate-constant vector $\kappa\in \mathbb{R}_{>0}^m$ is fixed.
-We say the network \defword{has non-vacuous ACR in species $X_i$} for any generic choice of rate constants if the network admits steady states, and for every steady state $x$, the value of $x_i$ is the same.
-The value of $x_i$ is called the \defword{ACR-value}.
-We say a network has \defword{non-vacuous ACR} for any generic choice of rate constants if it has non-vacuous ACR in some species.
-We remark that we also say a network (\ref{eq:network}) always has \defword{vacuous ACR} if it is not consistent.
+For a given network $G$ and a fixed rate-constant vector $\kappa^*$, we say $G$ \defword{has non-vacuous ACR in species $X_i$} if $G$ has steady states and the value of $x_i^*$ is identical for every steady state $x^*$.
+We say a network has \defword{non-vacuous ACR} if it has non-vacuous ACR in some species.
+We remark that a network has \defword{vacuous ACR} if it is not consistent.